-The Reverse Stock Split would become effective upon the date determined by our Board and, if required by law or otherwise deemed advisable by our Board, upon the filing of a Certificate of Amendment to our Restated Certificate of Incorporation, as amended, with the Secretary of State of the State of New York, or, in the event that the Certificate of Amendment specifies a later time of effectiveness, such later time.
-The exact timing of the effectiveness of the Reverse Stock Split will be determined by our Board, in its sole discretion.
+The Reverse Stock Split would become effective upon the filing of a Certificate of Amendment to our Restated Certificate of Incorporation, as amended, with the Secretary of State of the State of New York, or, in the event that the Certificate of Amendment specifies a later time of effectiveness, such later time.
+The exact timing of the filing of such a Certificate of Amendment will be determined by our Board, in its sole discretion.
 In addition, our Board reserves the right, notwithstanding stockholder approval of this Proposal II and without further action by the stockholders, to elect not to proceed with the Reverse Stock Split if, at any time prior to effectiveness of the Reverse Stock Split, our Board, in its sole discretion, determines that it is no longer in our best interests and the best interests of our stockholders to proceed with the Reverse Stock Split.
-If the Reverse Stock Split has not become effective within one year after the Special Meeting, our Board will be deemed to have abandoned the Reverse Stock Split.
+If a Certificate of Amendment effecting the Reverse Stock Split has not been filed with the Secretary of State of the State of New York within one year after the Special Meeting, our Board will be deemed to have abandoned the Reverse Stock Split.

-Depending on the ratio for the Reverse Stock Split determined by our Board, a minimum of every five and a maximum of every six Shares, including Shares held in Newtek NY's treasury, will be combined into one new Share.
-Based on 37,807,106 Shares issued and outstanding as of September 15, 2014, immediately following the Reverse Stock Split Newtek NY would have approximately 7,561,421 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-5, and 6,301,184 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-6.
+Depending on the ratio for the Reverse Stock Split determined by our Board, a minimum of every four and one-half and a maximum of every six and one-half Shares, including Shares held in Newtek NY's treasury, will be combined into one new Share.
+Based on [36,966,672] Shares issued and outstanding as of the Record Date, immediately following the Reverse Stock Split Newtek NY would have approximately [8,214,816] Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-4.5, [7,393,334] Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-5, [6,721,213] Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-6, and [5,687,180] Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-6.5.

-The actual number of Shares issued and outstanding after giving effect to the Reverse Stock Split, if implemented, will depend on the ratio for the Reverse Stock Split that is ultimately determined by our Board of Directors as well as the impact of payment of cash in lieu of fractional shares.
+The actual number of Shares issued and outstanding after giving effect to the Reverse Stock Split, if implemented, will depend on the ratio for the Reverse Stock Split that is ultimately determined by our Board of Directors.